 Seniors may want to consider HUD homes to obtain reasonably priced housing in their area.
 The process to buy a home from HUD is the same as buying a normal home that is on the market.
 There are many advantages of buying an HUD home for senior citizens and other prospective homeowners on a fixed budget.
 While anyone can purchase a HUD home, preference is given to those who are purchasing the home to live in.
 For more information on how to buy HUD homes and the benefits of purchasing a one, please refer to the sections below.

 HUD homes are properties that the U.S. Department of Housing and Urban Development (HUD) has gained due to foreclosures on an FHA-insured mortgage.
 HUD becomes the owner of the property and adds it to its list of HUD homes for sale in order to regain the amount lost in the foreclosure.
 Seniors who need assistance in purchasing a home from HUD can utilize housing counseling services from one of the HUD-approved agencies.

-Advantages of Buying an HUD Home
+About the Advantages of Buying a HUD Home

 Since HUD is recouping the losses on HUD homes, these properties are often more affordable than similar dwellings in the same area.
 Seniors who want to buy a home from HUD may be able to qualify for FHA loans, which have more advantageous loan terms like lower interest or required down payment.
 Interested buyers may also use conventional loans or purchase the property with cash.